awwwd/vpnctl/README.md

 - Cisco AnyConnect CLI `/opt/cisco/anyconnect/bin/vpn`
 - Written in Bash + AppleScript

-#### Limitations
-And here goes the limitation(s):
-- `vpnctl` is designed to work with the application based software token version.
-It doesn't work with email based on-demand token.

 ### Installation
 The easiest way to install is - On your terminal run the following commands -